-Taking a high-quality prenatal vitamin is one of the easiest things you can do to ensure you have all of the vitamins and nutrients you need.
+Taking a high-quality prenatal vitamin is one of the easiest things you can do to ensure you have all of the vitamins and nutrients you and your baby need during pregnancy.
 You have an increased need for specific nutrients during pregnancy, and it is challenging to meet these requirements with your diet alone.
-There are a lot of choices when it comes to selecting the right prenatal vitamin.
+There are many choices when it comes to selecting a prenatal vitamin.
 How do you know which ones are high-quality?
 What should you look for on the ingredient label?
 What ingredients should you avoid?
 All of these questions, and more, are answered in this episode.

-This episode features Kenn Israel, who is a formulator and an expert resource on prenatal vitamins.
-He brings decades of expertise and talks about what to look for in a prenatal vitamin and why it is crucial to make sure you get all of the vitamins and minerals you need during pregnancy.
+This episode features Kenn Israel, a formulator and an expert resource on prenatal vitamins.
+He brings decades of expertise and talks about what to look for in a prenatal vitamin and why it is crucial to get all of the vitamins and minerals you need during pregnancy.

 Transcript and Resources

 Vanessa: Kenn, thank you for joining me on the pregnancy podcast today.
 I wanted to give my listeners a little bit of your background to have some context on your expertise in the vitamin world.
 Would you mind kind of telling us a bit of how you got into this industry and your role there?